List of conversion factors

-This article give a list of conversion factors for several physical quantities.
+This article gives a list of conversion factors for several physical quantities.
 A number of different units (some only of historical interest) are shown and expressed in terms of the corresponding SI unit.

 Conversions between units in the metric system are defined by their prefixes (for example, 1 kilogram = 1000 grams, 1 milligram = 0.001 grams) and are thus not listed in this article.
 Exceptions are made if the unit is commonly known by another name (for example, 1 micron = 10−6 metre).
 Within each table, the units are listed alphabetically, and the SI units (base or derived) are highlighted.

 The following quantities are considered: length, area, volume, plane angle, solid angle, mass, density, time, frequency, velocity, volumetric flow rate, acceleration, force, pressure (or mechanical stress), torque (or moment of force), energy, power (or heat flow rate), action, dynamic viscosity, kinematic viscosity, electric current, electric charge, electric dipole, electromotive force (or electric potential difference), electrical resistance, capacitance, magnetic flux, magnetic flux density, inductance, temperature, information entropy, luminous intensity, luminance, luminous flux, illuminance, radiation.